 The underlying contradiction lies here: Iran’s centrality does not imply inclusion.
 It coexists with internal exclusion from the global system, such that integration takes the form of managed and unequal incorporation.
 The crisis is shaped by this simultaneous condition of indispensability and constraint, above all under the regime of sanctions.
 Sanctions have reorganised Iran’s participation in global capitalism, enforcing integration on punitive and asymmetrical terms.
 They are not exceptional tools of coercion but integral components of neoliberal financial architecture.
 As a result, exclusion through sanctions—structured as inclusion—secures accumulation under conditions of instability for Iran.

 Nowhere is this reorientation and asymmetry clearer than in Iran’s relation with China.
-It functions as a crucial outlet and intermediary under sanctions, while Iran remains a relatively minor node within a far larger network of capital accumulation.
+China functions as a crucial outlet and intermediary under sanctions, while Iran remains in a subordinate position within a far larger network of capital accumulation.
 This imbalance allows China to shape the terms of exchange.
 Dependence here marks subordination within a differentiated capitalist order, not entry into an alternative one.
-External coordination proceeds through selective alignment, offering partial stability while preserving the underlying asymmetry.
-Iran’s reorientation redistributes dependence toward emerging centres of capital rather than overcoming it.
+For Iran, renewed external coordination with emerging powers proceeds through selective alignment while offering partial stability and preserving the underlying asymmetry.
+As such, Iran’s reorientation redistributes dependence toward emerging centres of capital rather than overcoming it.

 The reorientation of capitalist accumulation in and around Iran has not remained external.
 It has reorganised the internal movement of capital as well.
 Restrictions on capital, markets, and foreign exchange have increasingly redirected flows of capital across multiple, uneven pathways in and out of the Iranian economy.
 When formal channels are blocked, these flows continue along costlier, indirect, and more fragmented routes.

 At the level of the labour regime, these dynamics are most apparent.
-With profitability under pressure, capitalist accumulation in Iran has relied increasingly on subcontracting, informalisation, and precarious employment as cost-reducing strategies.
-Labour precarity is not a residual effect of crisis; this process is sustained through it.
+With profitability under pressure, capitalist accumulation in Iran increasingly relies on subcontracting, informalisation, and precarious employment as cost-reducing strategies.
+Labour precarity is not a residual effect of crisis; it is actively reproduced through it.
 These are not incidental developments but the mechanisms through which labour is reorganised for surplus extraction by parastatal actors.

 This transformation is not recent but rooted in a longer historical process.
 Its consolidation can be traced to the post–Iran–Iraq War period, when Iran moved from a wartime command economy toward a reconstruction-oriented model.
 In this transition, liberalization weakened labour protections and expanded the economic role of semi-state institutions.
 The effects of this restructuring have been far-reaching, particularly in the organization of labour.
 According to a 2023 ILO report, Iran’s labour force is estimated at roughly twenty-eight million, while only around 40 percent of the working-age population participates.
 A growing share of the workforce is employed on temporary or insecure contracts, weakening collective bargaining and heightening vulnerability to economic shocks.